zhiqiangxu/mondis/README.md

 ```

-This is how to start the client:
+This is how to request the server from a client:

 ```golang
 package main